 Questions are below.
 My solutions will be available after the tutorials are all finished.
 The whole point of these worksheets is for you to use your lecture notes to figure out what to do.
 In tutorial, the TAs are available to guide you if you get stuck.
 Once you have figured out how to do this worksheet, you will be prepared to tackle the assignment that depends on it.

 If you are not able to finish in an hour, I encourage you to continue later with what you were unable to finish in tutorial.
-I wanted to give you some extra practice, so there are three multiple regression scenarios and a function-writing one.
-If you want to practice writing a function, skip ahead to question 21 and the preamble above it.
+I wanted to give you some extra practice, so there are three multiple regression scenarios.
+There will be some function-writing practice on Worksheet 12, which is not attached to a tutorial.

 Packages